ojasiiitd/Language-Representations/README.md

 ...
 ```
 * This bilingual dictionary will be used to Train and Evaluate the alignment methodology.
-* Out of the 4,478 entries in the bilingual dictionary, 90% are used for traiing and 10% will be used for evaluation purposes.
+* Out of the 4,478 entries in the bilingual dictionary, 90% are used for training and 10% will be used for evaluation purposes.

 #### Procrustes Analysis
 * Using the bilingual dictionary and FastText Embeddings (English and Hindi) I create matrices `X` (Hindi Embeddings) and `Y` (English Embeddings).
 Each row of X and Y corresponds to a Hindi and English word vector respectively.
 The size of `X` and `Y` is equal to the bilingual dictionary. `X` and `Y` are my parallel word embedding matrices.
 * Procrustes Analysis involves calculating a Linear Transformation based on the parallel embedding matrices: `X` and `Y`.
 * Firstly, I perform a mean centering across each feature for both matrices.
 This shifts the data so that each feature has a mean of 0.
-This step ensures that the data is centered around the origin, making matices easier to work with.
+This ensures that the data is centered around the origin, comparitive calculations easier.
 * By solving for the transformation `W` (a `(dims x dims)` transformation), we can map/align one set of datapoints `X` to another `Y`.
 This is exactly what I need, with `X` being a source language (Hindi) and `Y` being a target language (English).
 * This is essentially an optimization based on the least sqaures error between the transformed X, and the target Y.
   * The operations performed by `W` involve translations, rotations and scaling, just like a regular matrix transformation.